ats-tandjoeng7/stock-analysis/README.md

 tickers = Split("AY,CSIQ,DQ,ENPH,FSLR,HASI,JKS,RUN,SEDG,SPWR,TERP,VSLR", ",")
 ```

-💡 Discounted the 1^st^ loop of tickers(1^st^ tickerIndex) and the last loop of tickers(last tickerIndex) with a single line of code, which let us reduce two loops and several lines in the most tedious `For` ~ `Next` loop.
+💡 Discounted the 1<sup>st</sup> loop of tickers(1<sup>st</sup> tickerIndex) and the last loop of tickers(last tickerIndex) with a single line of code, which let us reduce two loops and several lines in the most tedious For...Next loop.
 Using `Debug.Print` confirmed that `Dim` initializes each empty value to empty or 0 before we use it, which suggested that "2a) Create a for loop to initialize the tickerVolumes to zero." step was redundant and unnecessary.
 ```
 If Cells(rowStart, 1) = tickers(LBound(tickers)) Then
   tickerStartingPrices(LBound(tickers)) = Cells(rowStart, 6): tickerVolumes(LBound(tickers)) = Cells(rowStart, 8)